pabloroxo/pabloroxo/README.md

 <b>Computer Scientist and Senior Software Engineer</b>

 <b>I love absolutely everything about computing, programming and mathematics.<br>
-Experienced in algorithms, data structures, web and mobile development, RESTful APIs and databases.<br>
+Experienced in algorithms, data structures, web and mobile development, APIs, databases and tests.<br>
+Open for any stack, programming languages, frameworks, paradigms and methodologies.<br>
+Enthusiast of best practices, patterns, organization and beautifully written codes.<br>
 Willing to be a software engineering specialist and, in the future, a software architect.</b>

 ## Education